Blog > Productivity > Software Rollout Plan: Introducing A New Tool To Your Org

 6. Hold training sessions

-These steps for rolling out an enterprise tool will help you focus on and support adoption at all times, as well as create a feedback cycle so you can keep on improving these processes.
+These steps for rolling out an enterprise tool will help you focus on and support adoption, as well as create a feedback cycle so you can keep on improving these processes.
 Let’s dive into them.

 Step 1: Identify and match your business goals with IT goals